akotronis/DIT247/README.md

 - make sure the containers are Up with `>>> docker ps -a`

 ### Test the flow
-- Bucket list
+#### Bucket list
-  - Run the inject node on Bucket list section to list minio buckets (They should already be there from **Prerequisites: Configurations** stage)
+  Run the inject node on Bucket list section to list minio buckets (They should already be there from **Prerequisites: Configurations** stage)
-- Upload image to minio
+#### Image upload to minio
 - Make sure a folder the folder `~/dit247/data/nodered/images` exists in the vm with files with names `file-1.jpg, file-2.jpg, ...`
 - If not, run `>>> python3 -m python.rename_files` from `~/dit247` to rename them
+- Run the *Trigger file upload* inject node of the *Single image upload* section and check
+  - log messages
+  - Minio bucket and kafka UI from browser
+- Retry pattern:
+  - Stop the minio container `>>> docker stop ctr-minio`
+  - Enable the *Repeatedly trigger file upload* inject node and set *Repeat* to every *5 hours or sth* in order to test retry pattern once
+  - Run the *Repeatedly trigger file upload* inject node and check logs to see retries
+  - Start the minio container `>>> docker start ctr-minio`
+  - Reset *Repeat* to every *3 seconds* Enable the *Repeatedly trigger file upload* inject node
+  - Run the *Repeatedly trigger file upload* inject node and check
+    - log messages
+    - Minio bucket and kafka UI from browser

 # General guides
 ### vagrant ssh issue